 The American Bar Foundation (ABF) seeks a diverse group of empirical scholars interested in researching access to civil justice to join the ABF’s intellectual community for the ABF/JPB Foundation Access to Justice Scholars Program.
 The program brings together cohorts of Faculty Scholars in order to support their research, mentor their progress, and build intellectual relationships needed to grow the access to justice field.
-By facilitating the translation of research into practice, the program generates more effective approaches to improve justice for all.
+By facilitating the translation of research into policy and practice, the program generates more effective approaches to improve justice for all.
 More information about the program and past scholars is available here.

 Faculty Scholars receive funds toward course reduction(s) in their usual teaching load and summer support.
 They have access to a research account to reimburse expenses associated with research or travel to conferences at which papers are presented.
 It is expected that the Faculty Scholar’s primary support (including benefits such as health insurance) will continue to be provided by their home institution.

 By the end of their scholarship term, participants will submit at least one article from their access to justice research project to a peer-reviewed journal outlet and at least one proposal for research funding to a funding source external to their home institution.

 Applications from empirical scholars in a broad range of disciplines and interdisciplinary programs are welcome.
 Individuals from groups historically underrepresented are especially encouraged to apply.
 There are no citizenship requirements.
 Non-U.S. nationals are welcome to apply; however, the ABF is unable to sponsor an H-1B visa.
 Comparative research is welcome, but the proposed project must include a U.S. component that would permit the project to produce insights relevant to the U.S. context.

 1. a curriculum vitae;